brunomaga/brunomaga.github.io/index.md

         <td> <b>PhD (Computational) Neuroscience, École polytechnique fédérale de Lausanne ‐ EPFL, Switzerland</b> </td>
       </tr>
       <tr> <td/> <td>
-I was hired by the <a href="https://www.epfl.ch/research/domains/bluebrain/">Blue Brain Project</a> (BBP), directed by  <a href="https://en.wikipedia.org/wiki/Henry_Markram">Henry Markram </a> (the father of the <a href="https://en.wikipedia.org/wiki/Spike-timing-dependent_plasticity#:~:text=Spike%2Dtiming%2Ddependent%20plasticity%20(,action%20potentials%20(or%20spikes).">STDP</a> plasticity model), under the supervision of <a href="https://www.epfl.ch/research/domains/bluebrain/blue-brain/people/divisionleaders/felix-schurmann/">Felix Schuerman</a> (BBP co-director, professor at EPFL), and <a href="https://en.wikipedia.org/wiki/Thomas_Sterling_(computing)">Thomas Sterling </a>(professor at Indiana University, and winner of the <a href="https://en.wikipedia.org/wiki/Gordon_Bell_Prize">Gordon Bell prize</a> for his invention of the Beowulf cluster);
+I was hired by the <a href="https://www.epfl.ch/research/domains/bluebrain/">Blue Brain Project</a> (BBP), directed by  <a href="https://en.wikipedia.org/wiki/Henry_Markram">Henry Markram </a> (the father of the <a href="https://en.wikipedia.org/wiki/Spike-timing-dependent_plasticity#:~:text=Spike%2Dtiming%2Ddependent%20plasticity%20(,action%20potentials%20(or%20spikes).">STDP</a> plasticity model), under the supervision of <a href="https://www.epfl.ch/research/domains/bluebrain/blue-brain/people/divisionleaders/felix-schurmann/">Felix Schuerman</a> (at EPFL), and <a href="https://en.wikipedia.org/wiki/Thomas_Sterling_(computing)">Thomas Sterling </a>(at Indiana University, winner of the <a href="https://en.wikipedia.org/wiki/Gordon_Bell_Prize">Gordon Bell prize</a> and inventor of the Beowulf cluster);
       </td> </tr>
       <tr> <td/> <td>
-My research aimed at combining numerical methods, distributed computing, and neuroscience and discover new ways of performing <i>better</i> (ie faster and more accurate) simulations of detailed spiking neural networks.
-The simulation model followed the <a href="https://en.wikipedia.org/wiki/Hodgkin%E2%80%93Huxley_model">Hodgkin-Huxley</a> model (1963 Medicine Nobel Prize) with extensions for detailed branching and ionic channels;
+My research aimed at combining numerical methods, distributed computing, and neuroscience to discover new ways of performing <i>better</i> (ie faster, more accurate, more stable) simulations of detailed spiking neural networks.
+The numerical models followed the <a href="https://en.wikipedia.org/wiki/Hodgkin%E2%80%93Huxley_model">Hodgkin-Huxley</a> model (1963 Medicine Nobel Prize) with extensions for detailed branching and further ionic channels;
       </td> </tr>
       <tr> <td/> <td>
 My thesis entitled <a href="https://infoscience.epfl.ch/record/268035?ln=en">Asynchronous Simulation of Neuronal Activity</a> was nominated for the EPFL doctoral program distinction award (best 8%) and for the IBM research award for the best thesis in computational sciences.
-The juri was composed by <a href="https://www.bsc.es/labarta-mancho-jesus">Jesus Labarta</a> (director of the Barcelona Supercomputing Center), <a href="https://www.fz-juelich.de/SharedDocs/Personen/INM/INM-6/EN/staff/Diesmann_Markus.html?nn=724620">Markus Diesmann</a> (Director of the Jullich Research Center) and <a href="https://people.epfl.ch/simone.deparis">Simone Deparis</a> (Professor on the Mathematics dept. at EPFL);
+The juri was composed by <a href="https://www.bsc.es/labarta-mancho-jesus">Jesus Labarta</a> (director of Barcelona Supercomputing Center), <a href="https://www.fz-juelich.de/SharedDocs/Personen/INM/INM-6/EN/staff/Diesmann_Markus.html?nn=724620">Markus Diesmann</a> (Director of Jullich Research Center) and <a href="https://people.epfl.ch/simone.deparis">Simone Deparis</a> (Professor at the dept. of Mathematics at EPFL);
       </td> </tr>
       <tr> <td/> <td>
 As part of the doctoral program I was trained on <a href="http://isa.epfl.ch/imoniteur_ISAP/!itffichecours.htm?ww_i_matiere=2555928173&ww_x_anneeAcad=2020-2021&ww_i_section=2140391&ww_i_niveau=&ww_c_langue=en">cellular and circuit mechanisms in neuroscience</a>, <a href="https://edu.epfl.ch/coursebook/en/neuroscience-behavior-and-cognition-BIO-483">behavior and cognition in neuroscience</a>, <a href="https://edu.epfl.ch/coursebook/en/biological-modeling-of-neural-networks-BIO-465">biological modeling of neural networks</a>, <a href="https://edu.epfl.ch/coursebook/en/machine-learning-CS-433">machine learning</a>, <a href="https://edu.epfl.ch/coursebook/en/introduction-to-natural-language-processing-CS-431">natural language processing</a> and <a href="https://edu.epfl.ch/coursebook/en/statistics-for-data-science-MATH-413">statistics for data science</a>;